POSTED26/F1-Data/README.md

 Currently working on:
-- Finish Meetings and sessions cleaning
 - Investigate cloudwatch to do some monitoring
-- Work on bronze to silver data cleaning
 - Investigate pyDeequ for data validation
 - Think about drivers table and how much duplication there is.
 SCD 2 might not be great because data isnt really slowly changing if it changes every week.
 - work on some data aggrigations for gold level.
 Season driver stats and race results stats.